-Evaluatio Evaluation Indicators of compliance and performance Р S 0 Е How it is achieved Comments 1.2.1 An Accountable Executive has been appointed with full responsibility and accountability to ensure the SMS is properly implemented and performing effectively.
+Evaluati Evaluation Indicators of compliance and performance Ρ S 0 Е How it is achieved Comments 1.2.1 An Accountable Executive has been appointed with full responsibility and accountability to ensure the SMS is properly implemented and performing effectively.
 1.2.2 The Accountable Executive is fully aware of their SMS roles and responsibilities in respect of the safety policy, safety standards, and safety culture of the organisation.

+Guidance Guidance

+What to look for

-- Evidence that the Accountable Executive has the authority to provide sufficient resources for relevant safety improvements. - Evidence of decision making on risk acceptability - Review SMS activities are being carried out in a timely manner and the SMS is sufficiently resourced - Evidence of activities being stopped due to unacceptable level of safety risk - Look for evidence that Accountable Executive actions are consistent with the active promotion of a positive safety culture in the organisation
+Evidence that the Accountable Executive has the authority to provide sufficient resources for relevant safety improvements.
+Evidence of decision making on risk acceptability Review SMS activities are being carried out in a timely manner and the SMS is sufficiently resourced Evidence of activities being stopped due to unacceptable level of safety risk Look for evidence that Accountable Executive actions are consistent with the active promotion of a positive safety culture in the organisation

-Present Suitable Operating Effective An Accountable Executive has been appointed with full responsibility and ultimate accountability for the SMS.
+Present Suitable Operating Effective

+An Accountable Executive has been appointed with full responsibility and ultimate accountability for the SMS.
 The Accountable Executive has control of resources.
 The Accountable Executive ensures that the SMS is properly resourced, implemented, and maintained, and has the authority to stop the operation if there is an unacceptable level of safety risk.
 The Accountable Executive is fully aware of their SMS roles and responsibilities.
 The Accountable Executive is accessible to the staff in the organisation.
 The Accountable Executive ensures that the performance of the SMS is being monitored, reviewed, and improved.

-Evaluation Indicators of compliance and performance Р S 0 Ε How it is achieved Comments 1.2.3 Safety accountabilities, authorities, and responsibilities are defined and documented throughout the organisation and staff understand their own responsibilities.
+Evaluatio Evaluation Indicators of compliance and performance Ρ S 0 Е How it is achieved Comments 1.2.3 Safety accountabilities, authorities, and responsibilities are defined and documented throughout the organisation and staff understand their own responsibilities.

+Guidance Guidance

+What to look for

-- Question managers and staff regarding their roles and responsibilities - Confirm senior managers are aware of the organisation's safety performance and its most significant risks - Evidence of managers having safety related performance targets - Look for active participation of the management team in the SMS - Evidence of appropriate risk mitigation, action, and ownership - The levels of management authorised to make decisions on risk acceptance are defined and applied - Check for any conflicts of interest and that they have been identified and managed
+Question managers and staff regarding their roles and responsibilities Confirm senior managers are aware of the organisation's safety performance and its most significant risks Evidence of managers having safety related performance targets Look for active participation of the management team in the SMS Evidence of appropriate risk mitigation, action, and ownership The levels of management authorised to make decisions on risk acceptance are defined and applied Check for any conflicts of interest and that they have been identified and managed

-Present Suitable Operating Effective The safety accountability, authorities, Individuals have access to their safety Everyone in the organisation is aware The Accountable Executive and the senior and responsibilities are clearly defined accountability, authorities, and of and fulfil their safety responsibilities, management team are aware of the risks faced by and documented. responsibilities (for example, through authorities, and accountabilities and the organisation and SMS principles exist job descriptions or organisational are encouraged to contribute to the throughout the organisation so that safety is part of charts).
-SMS. the everyday language.
+Present Suitable Operating Effective

+The safety accountability, authorities, and responsibilities are clearly defined and documented.
+Individuals have access to their safety accountability, authorities, and responsibilities (for example, through job descriptions or organisational charts).
+Everyone in the organisation is aware of and fulfil their safety responsibilities, authorities, and accountabilities and are encouraged to contribute to the SMS.
+The Accountable Executive and the senior management team are aware of the risks faced by the organisation and SMS principles exist throughout the organisation so that safety is part of the everyday language.